elastinenkissa/cafe-management/README.md

 The application was made from scratch.
 It utilizes React context for global state managment.
 Most UI components used are custom created by me.

-You can view and use the app by scanning the QR code or entering the link from <a href="https://expo.dev/@nusretwazowski/autoheadache">this page</a> on your Expo Go application.
+You can view and use the app by scanning the QR code or entering the link from <a target="_blank" href="https://expo.dev/@nusretwazowski/autoheadache">this page</a> on your Expo Go application.

-Alternatively, you can download the APK from <a href="https://drive.google.com/file/d/1jgOulxOZI_8KpP519vMenmzwWxSyNELc/view?usp=share_link">here</a> and install the app on your Android device
+Alternatively, you can download the APK from <a target="_blank" href="https://drive.google.com/file/d/1jgOulxOZI_8KpP519vMenmzwWxSyNELc/view?usp=share_link">here</a> and install the app on your Android device

 # Usage